 If your application is accepted on merits, an additional non-refundable deposit is due in the amount of $400, bringing your total deposit up to $500.
 At that point, you will be considered under contract for a puppy to be placed.
 If you decide to change your mind, please let us know early on so we may move to the next application in the process.
 You will be eligible to receive up to 50% of your deposit back ($250).
 If we have fewer puppies, those applicants not receiving a puppy will receive a 100% full refund of any amounts paid..
 The deposit will be due prior to breeding, expected late April 2021.
 Full and final payments of $3,500 plus a refundable hip evaluation deposit of $300, ($3,800) are due at the time of pregnancy confirmation.
 If GH decides to ultimately not place a puppy with a prescreened applicant that has issued the proper deposits, a FULL REFUND OF ALL DEPSOITS will be issued.
 This makes the total $4,300 which includes the $300 refundable hip deposit.

 Q – When will the puppies be ready to be picked up and long is the wait time?

 A – The pups will need to be with Anka for at least 8 weeks.
-Our estimated release date to new life time homes looks to be December 30, 2019.
-During this time the puppies will go through no less than three Breeding Committee litter inspections (German Certified Hovawart Judge, HCNA Breeding Director, and two Committee Members both other breeders), veterinarian visits and health check ups, micro chipping, etc. The puppies will also start to become exposed to toys, shapes, noises (loud and soft) human socialization, outdoor experiences, puppy food and early housebreaking training.
+During this time the puppies will go through no less than two Breeding Committee litter inspections (German Certified Hovawart Judge, HCNA Breeding Director, and two Committee Members both other breeders), veterinarian visits and health check ups, micro chipping, etc. The puppies will also start to become exposed to toys, shapes, noises (loud and soft) human socialization, outdoor experiences, puppy food and early housebreaking training.
 It will be the new owners responsibility to continue this training.
 Obedience training is strongly recommended.
 Please do not request a sooner release date.

 Q – How much are the puppies?